gioleppe/gioleppe.github.io/content/posts/faster-please/index.md

 I love listening to podcasts, and news in general.
 For a couple of years, I've been subscribed to a somewhat-niche (but really high quality) Italian weekly magazine.
 I like their Android application, and I use its Text To Speech functionality, but there's a big problem with that: it's impossible to increase the audio reproduction speed.

 I usually listen to articles while doing something else, such as washing the dishes, or commuting to the office.
 This means I only have a fixed amount of time for this activity.
-Because of the time restriction, **I like to cram as much content as possible in my daily listening**.
+Because of these time restrictions, **I like to cram as much content as possible in my daily listening**.
 I also get bored very quickly when someone speaks slowly (sorry, I'm engineered like this!).
 That's exactly why **I set the speed to 2x** for most of the podcasts I'm listening to.
 Being unable to do the same with the magazine's articles really bothered me.

-I had to find a solution to the abysmal slowness of the TTS.
+I had to find a solution to the slowness of the TTS.
 I read online that I could use some exotic app from the Play Store, I tried to find such apps, but nothing worked as intended.
 A friend suggested using a famous Android automation app, but after quickly checking the official website, I realized increasing audio speed is not supported.
 I don't know if that is even possible on an unrooted device, and **rooting the phone was out of the question**, as some of the apps I'm regularly using (including my bank's) need an unrooted device.

-> 💡Keep in mind, I'm definitely not an Android expert, so maybe there was a better way to achieve my goal.
+> 💡 Keep in mind, I'm definitely not an Android expert, so maybe there was a better way to achieve my goal.
 If you think so, feel free to contact me!
 I'd be glad to learn something new.

 At that point, the only thing that came to my mind was **modifying the app's bytecode** to somehow increase the reproduction speed.
-It was Saturday evening, and I had nothing to do, so I thought it was the right time to go down the rabbit hole, if only a little.
+It was Saturday evening and I had nothing to do, so I thought it was the right time to go down the rabbit hole, if only a little.
 Broadly speaking, I thought the modification would require the following steps:

 1. **decompile** the application
 2. **modify** the application's byte code to increase audio reproduction speed